raspberrypilearning/quest-seeker/en/step_2.md

 title: Add a QuestSeeker script to the Player to manage the reward
 ---

 Right-click in the Hierarchy window and add a 'UI' 'TextMeshPro' to your scene to show the reward.
-Name the new Object 'Coins Text', or a suitable name for your reward.
+Name the new Object 'Coin Text', or a suitable name for your reward.

 Add a new 'QuestSeeker' script component to the **Player** to store and display the reward.